ringhilterra/analytics_cup_research/README.md

 ### Introduction

-When a ball carrier is pressured by an opponent, how actively do nearby teammates move to provide passing options?
-This question addresses a gap in football analytics: traditional metrics (xG, xA, pass completion) focus on ball events, leaving off-ball movement largely unquantified.
-This research introduces the **Active Support Index (ASI)**, a metric framework that measures teammate support during pressure moments using Skillcorner tracking, dynamic_events, and player physical aggregate data.
-ASI quantifies how often nearby teammates are actively moving versus standing static when a pressured teammate needs support.
+On average, players spend 98% of a match without the ball, yet football analytics overwhelmingly focuses on the 2% with it—xG, xA, pass completion.
+Off-ball movement remains largely unquantified.
+When a ball carrier is pressured, how actively do teammates move to provide passing options?
+This research introduces the **Active Support Index (ASI)**, a metric framework leveraging SkillCorner tracking and dynamic event data to measure teammate support during pressure moments, validated against season-level physical output.

 ### Methods